-- The following employers who are not exempt from contributing to the fund, must register with the UI Commissioner - an employer who is not required to register for Employees' Tax purposes at SARS: - an employer who has not registered voluntarily as an employer for Employees' Tax purposes at SARS: - an employer who is not liable for the payment of SDL. - An employer/employee is NOT REQUIRED to contribute in the following circumstances - an employee and his/her employer, where such employee is employed by the employer for less than 24 hours a month: - an employee and his/her employer, where the employee receives remuneration under contract of employment contemplated in Section 18(2) of the Skills Development Act; - employees and employers in the national and provincial spheres of Government who are officers or employees as defined in Section 1(1) of the Public Service Act 1994; and - an employee and his/her employer where that employee has entered the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic if upon termination thereof the employer is required by law or by the contract of service, apprenticeship or learnership (as the case may be) or by any other agreement or undertaking to repatriate that person, or if that person is so required to leave the Republic.
+- The following employers who are not exempt from contributing to the fund, must register with the UI Commissioner: - If employer is not required to register for employees' tax purposes at SARS; - Employer who has not registered voluntarily as an employer for employees' tax purposes at SARS; - Employer who is not liable for the payment of SDL.

+- An employer/employee is not required to contribute in the following circumstances - An employee and his/her employer, where such employee is employed by the employer for less than 24 hours a month; - An employee and his/her employer, where the employee receives remuneration under contract of employment contemplated in section 18(2) of the Skills Development Act, 1998; - Employees and employers in the national and provincial spheres of Government who are officers or employees as defined in Section 1(1) of the Public Service Act 1994 (Proclamation No. 103 of 1994); - Employee and his/her employer where that employee has entered the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic if upon termination thereof the employer is required by law or by the contract of service, apprenticeship or learnership (as the case may be) or by any other agreement or undertaking to repatriate that person, or if that person is so required to leave the Republic; - The President, Deputy President, a Minister, Deputy Minister, a member of the National Assembly, a permanent delegate to the National Council of Provinces, a Premier, a member of an Executive Council or a member of a provincial legislature; and - Any member of a municipal council, a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.

-7.2 BRANCHES REGISTERED SEPARATELY
+5.2 BRANCHES REGISTERED SEPARATELY